image-js/image-js-docs/docs/Glossary.md

 [A channel](<https://en.wikipedia.org/wiki/Channel_(digital_image)> 'wikipedia link on color channel') refers to one of the separate grayscale or color components that together make up the complete image.
 Channels are a fundamental concept in image processing and manipulation, especially in color images, where each channel represents a primary color or a specific property of the pixel.The most common color spaces used in images are RGB (Red, Green, Blue) and CMYK (Cyan, Magenta, Yellow, Black).

+### Color model

+[A color model](https://en.wikipedia.org/wiki/Color_model#Additive_and_subtractive_color_models 'wikipedia link on color model') also known as a color space or color system, is a way to represent and describe colors in a systematic and mathematical manner.
+These models are essential in various fields, including computer graphics, imaging, design, and color reproduction.
+Different color models serve different purposes and are used for specific applications.
+Some of the most commonly used color models include RGB(Red Green Blue) and CMYK(Cyan Magenta Hue Key).

 ### Component

 A component typically refers to a distinct and identifiable part or element within an image.
 In ImageJS, however, component represents the number of color [channels](#channel 'anchor on channel') in the image, excluding [the alpha channel](#alpha-channel 'anchor to alpha-channel').